waltonbl/CS362-004-U2017/projects/waltonb/README.md

-My name is Ben Walton
+This is my assignment-2 submission